 1864

-The family’s foresight always proved stronger than any setbacks, however.
+The family’s foresight, however, always proved to be stronger than any setbacks.
 The commitment and pioneering spirit of Felix Anton’s son, Felix, saw the estate modernised in the 19th century and thus brought about an economic upswing.
 Wine exports to Austria followed the development of the railway infrastructure in South Tyrol.

 1880.jpg